The Hermeneutics of Parallel Passages

 Daniel and The Revelation

 Daniel is written in two languages.
-The aramaic sections are largely the history of the imperial nations of the world, i.e. Babylon, Persia, Greece, and Rome.
-Where the Hebrew sections are largely about the future of the Jewish peoples.
+The Aramaic sections are largely the history of the imperial nations of the world, i.e. Babylon, Persia, Greece, and Rome.
+Whereas the Hebrew sections are largely about the future of the Jewish people.
 Daniel was told to seal the book.

 He said, “Go your way, Daniel, for the words are shut up and sealed until the time of the end.
 Dan.
 12:9

 The Revelation begins with unsealing the book.
-Taking up the prophecy were Daniel left off.
+Taking up the prophecy where Daniel left off.
 The reader is given further information about the last of the four great empires, which was Rome.

 Then one of the elders said to me, “Weep not; lo, the Lion of the tribe of Judah, the Root of David, has conquered, so that he can open the scroll and its seven seals.”
 Rev. 5:5